Azure-Samples/digital-twins-samples/HandsOnLab/Readme.md

 ### Configure security access for the Azure function app

-The Azure function skeleton from earlier examples requires that a bearer token to be passed in order to authenticate with Azure Digital Twins.
-To make sure that this bearer token is passed, you'll need to create a [Managed Service Identity (MSI)](../active-directory/managed-identities-azure-resources/overview.md) for the function app.
+An Azure function requires a security token in order to authenticate with Azure Digital Twins.
+To make sure that this token is passed, you'll need to create a [Managed Service Identity (MSI)](../active-directory/managed-identities-azure-resources/overview.md) for the function app.

-In this section, we'll create a system-managed identity and assign the function app's identity to the _Azure Digital Twins Owner (Preview)_ role for your Azure Digital Twins instance.
+In this section, we'll create a system-managed identity and assign the function app's identity to the *Azure Digital Twins Data Owner* role for your Azure Digital Twins instance.
 The Managed Identity gives the function app permission in the instance to perform data plane activities.
 We'll also provide the the URL of Azure Digital Twins instance to the function by setting an environment variable.

 1. Use the following command to create the system-managed identity.
-Take note of the _principalId_ field in the output.
+We'll also store the _principalId_ field in the a variable for use later.

     ```azurecli
     $principalID = $(az functionapp identity assign -g $rgname -n $telemetryfunctionname  --query principalId)